pwbriggs/music-assistant.github.io/docs/faq/how-to.md

 Similarly, if the album name is ambiguous you can specify the artist name first (`Queen - Greatest Hits`)

-You can also use the `mass.search` service call and the URI will be shown in the results.
+You can also use the `mass.search` or `mass.get_library` Actions and the URI will be shown in the results.

 !!! note
     URIs which begin with `media-source://` are HA URIs and should not be used when targetting MA player entities.
 Doing so will result in inconsistent behaviour.